-- Intake and release areas must be located within easy walking distance of the intake point for the human shelter and public parking lot.
-Intake and release areas should be large enough to accommodate the separation of individual animals as well as species and should have chairs and tables available to accommodate waiting periods and the filling out documentation by animal owners. - Kennel areas, with separate areas for dogs, cats, birds, and exotics (if any are accepted).
-Dogs should be located near an exit, so they do not have to walk through the cat areas for exercise.
-Animal housing spaces should be large enough to provide appropriate separation between individual animals. - Medical and isolation areas, separate from the general population and separate by species.
-Should have hot and cold running water, capability for supplemental lighting and sufficient electrical outlets for equipment and for a refrigeration unit if appropriate. - Cage cleaning/sanitation area must accommodate several large cleaning tanks, have good drainage and appropriate disposal for gray/black or otherwise contaminated water. - Outside dog walk area should be spacious enough to prevent close encounters between individual animals and allow for instant and easy cleaning of fecal matter. - Any other areas that the TASM may find appropriate
+- Intake and release areas must be located within easy walking distance of the intake point for the human shelter, if co-located or the public parking lot if a stand-alone COTSAS. - Kennel areas, with separate areas for dogs, cats, birds, and exotics (if any are accepted).
+Dogs should be located near an exit, so they do not have to walk through the cat areas for exercise. - Medical and isolation areas, separate from the general population and separate by species. - Cage cleaning/sanitation area must have good drainage and appropriate disposal for gray/black water. - Outside dog walk area should allow easy cleaning of fecal matter. - Any other areas that the TASM may find appropriate